-The 1966 census counted both 'indigenous' and 'non-indigenous' persons.
+The 1966 Census counted both 'indigenous' and 'non-indigenous' persons.
 From 1980 onwards census results give religious data for both 'citizens' and 'non-citizens.'
 In the 1990 and 2000 official census results, data for both citizens and non-citizens is available, though official summary tables list figures for the citizen population only.

-Because of the Bougainville crisis, the people of the North Solomons Province were not included in the 1990 census.
-The North Solomons Province was estimated to be 75 per cent Catholic at the time.
-David Vincent has adjusted the figures to estimate a Catholic population overall of 30.2 per cent, rather than 28.3 per cent based on the official 1990 census figures (Vincent 1993: 40-41).
-Researchers must take into account that Bougainville was not included in the 1990 census, since a direct comparison of results for 1990 and 2000 in which Bougainville was included could produce biased results.
+Because of the Bougainville crisis, the people of the North Solomons Province were not included in the 1990 Census.
+Bougainville was estimated to be 75 per cent Catholic at the time.
+David Vincent has adjusted the figures to estimate a Catholic population overall of 30.2 per cent, rather than 28.3 per cent based on the official 1990 Census figures (Vincent 1993:40-41).
+Researchers must take into account that Bougainville was not included in the 1990 Census, since a direct comparison of results for 1990 and 2000 in which Bougainville was included could produce biased results.